• Skip to primary navigation

 Tart Balsamic Blueberry Gumdrops Recipe

-Recently I got an e-mail from the U.S. Highbush Blueberry Council inviting me to submit a recipe into their Blueberries Meet Their Match Blogger Recipe Contest.
+Recently I got an e-mail from the U.S. Highbush Blueberry Council inviting me to submit a recipe to their Blueberries Meet Their Match Blogger Recipe Contest.
+I couldn't resist.

 I've been wanting to make gumdrops using real fruit, I love berries and balsamic vinegar, and this was the perfect opportunity to give this idea a try.